ryanatkn/awesome-svelte-resources/README.md

 but less awesome, because curation is going to be looser than the norm.

-Please submit anything that's relevant and not malware! (also version 3+)
+Please submit anything that's relevant and not malware! (also version 3+) Sapper resources should probably live in their own space.

 - [official links](#official-links)
 - [integrations](#integrations)